 In many cases, artistic ideas are informed by traditions that have been passed hand to hand over centuries.
-Artists are the guardians of these traditions because they hold them in their hands and bodies, practice them, and keep them alive.
+Artists are guardians of these traditions because they hold them in their hands and bodies, practice them, and keep them alive.

-Elders and religious leaders from both sites note: "We are from Africa," and insist that the Arará folklore in their community is the original, based on the fact that their deities "arrived here directly from Africa" often in the form of "secrets under the skin" of their ancestors.
+Elders and religious leaders from both sites note: "We are from Africa," and insist that Arará ritual traditions in their community is the original, based on the fact that their deities "arrived here directly from Africa" often as "secrets under the skin" of their ancestors.
 Their African roots are fundamental to their identities.

 Visual artist and percussionist Susan Matthews joined the project in 2006 traveling to Perico and Agramonte Cuba with Flanders Crosby on occasion.
 Together, they conceived the idea of a contemporary art installation based on Flanders Crosby's extensive research.
 Photographer and choreographer Brian Jeffery, interdisciplinary artist Marianne M. Kim, and creative writer J.T.
 Torres, joined shortly thereafter.
 Ghanaian-based research collaborators Johnson Kodjo Kemeh and Bernard “Solar” Kwashie along with Cuban research collaborators Núñez Isalbe and Pedroso García rounded out the team.

 Jill Flanders Crosby, Project Director and Lead Investigator

 Behar, Ruth.
 2007.
 "Ethnography in a Time of Blurred Genres."
-Anthropology and Humanism 32(2): 145-155
+Anthropology and Humanism 32(2): 145-155.